asciinema/asciinema-server/app/views/docs/usage.html.md

 # Usage

-asciinema is composed of multiple commands, similar to `git`, `rails` or `brew`.
+asciinema is composed of multiple commands, similar to `git`, `apt-get` or `brew`.

-When you run `asciinema` with no arguments help message is displayed showing all available commands with their options.
+When you run `asciinema` with no arguments help message is displayed, listing all available commands with their options.

 ## `rec [filename]`